Linux post-installation steps for Docker Engine

 - Use a logging driver that sends logs to a remote logging aggregator.

-- Take a look at the Get started training modules to learn how to build an image and run it as a containerized application.
+- Read the Get started training modules to learn how to build an image and run it as a containerized application.

 - Review the topics in Develop with Docker to learn how to build new applications using Docker.